AleMenon/nvim-config/README.md

 After making sure everything is ready, follow the steps:
 1. Clone the repository and then move all the files to the Neovim configuration folder;
-2. Remove the .git directory;
+2. Remove the .git and images directories and README.md file;
+3. Remove the nvim-shortcuts.txt file (optional, if you don't find it useful);
-3. Open Neovim and everything will be installed with Lazy.nvim.
+4. Open Neovim and everything will be installed with Lazy.nvim.

-### Optional LaTeX Support
-If you don't want LaTeX support for your Neovim, follow these steps to remove it from your configuration:
-- Remove the line that says `texlab={}` in the `local servers` function in the lua/plugins/lsp.lua file;
-- Remove the 'latex' from the `ensure_installed` function in the lua/plugins/treesitter.lua file, if you also don't want text highlight for LaTeX files.

 ## Known Issues